Financial Technology

 Prerequisites: MGIS 3356 with a "C" or better.

-Covers the major components of supply chain management systems that support major supply chain activities such as planning, sourcing, production, material flow, inventory management, and delivery.
-Students will have hands-on experience with a commercial-grade supply chain management system.(F)
+Covers the major components of enterprise management systems that support core business and supply chain management functions such as accounting, planning, sourcing, production, material flow, inventory management, warehouse management, sales and transportation.
+Students will have hands-on experience with a commercial-grade enterprise management system.(F)

 Prerequisites: LSCM 3251 and MGIS 3351, all with a "C" or better.